 Each of the Company's business segments offer different, but synergistic products and services, and are managed separately.
-Discrete financial information is available for each segment, and segment performance is evaluated based on operating results.
-Adjustments to reconcile segment results to condensed consolidated results are included under the caption "Intercompany" which eliminates the effect of transactions between the segments.
+Discrete financial information is available for each segment, and segment performance

 The Company's business consists of two reportable business segments:

 - > Education entrepreneur education, management consultancy and business development tools. - > Campus resorts, retreats and co-working cafes for entrepreneurs.